Metropolitan Nashville Police Department Teams with Othram to Identify a 2018 John Doe

 In January 2023, the Metropolitan Nashville Police Department submitted forensic evidence to Othram in The Woodlands, Texas to determine if advanced DNA testing could help identify the man.
 Othram scientists successfully developed a DNA extract from the forensic evidence, and then used Forensic-Grade Genome Sequencing® to build a comprehensive genealogical profile for the unknown man.
 Othram’s in-house forensic genetic genealogy team then used this profile to conduct genetic genealogy research, ultimately providing new investigative leads to law enforcement.

 Using this new information, a follow-up investigation was conducted leading investigators to potential relatives of the man.
 Reference DNA samples were collected from the potential relatives and compared to the DNA profile of the unknown man.
 This investigation led to the positive identification of the man, who is now known to be Steven Allen Yantz, born October 8, 1953.
+He died in August 1993.

 The identification of Steven Allen Yantz represents the 16th case in the State of Tennessee where officials have publicly identified an individual using technology developed by Othram.
 Most recently in Nashville, Tennessee, Donald Elden Verhalen, who fell from a 20 foot high wall, was identified after 31 years.